6 Pointers and Optionals

 • many-item pointer ([*]);

-Single-item pointer objects are objects whose data types are in the format *T. So, for example, if an object have a data type *u32, it means that, this object contains a pointer that points to an unsigned 32-bit integer value.
-As another example, if an object have type *User, then, it contains a pointer to a User value.
+Single-item pointer objects are objects whose data types are in the format *T. So, for example, if an object have a data type *u32, it means that, this object contains a single-item pointer that points to an unsigned 32-bit integer value.
+As another example, if an object have type *User, then, it contains a single-item pointer to an User value.

-In contrast, many-item pointer objects are objects whose data types are in the format [*]T. Notice that the star symbol (*) is now inside a pair of brackets ([]).
+In contrast, many-item pointers are objects whose data types are in the format [*]T. Notice that the star symbol (*) is now inside a pair of brackets ([]).
 If the star symbol is inside a pair of brackets, you know that this object is a many-item pointer.

-Pointer arithmethic is available in Zig, and they work the same way they work in C. When you have a pointer that points to an array, the pointer usually points to the first element in the array, and you can use pointer arithmethic to advance this pointer and access the other elements in the array.
+Pointer arithmetic is available in Zig, and they work the same way they work in C. When you have a pointer that points to an array, the pointer usually points to the first element in the array, and you can use pointer arithmetic to advance this pointer and access the other elements in the array.

 const ar = [_]i32{1,2,3,4};